openedx/open-edx-proposals/oeps/oep-0031-arch-i18n.rst

 react-intl
 **********

 We will use `react-intl <https://formatjs.io/docs/react-intl/>`_ to internationalize React components, in agreement with `Paragon ADR-2 <https://github.com/edx/paragon/blob/master/docs/decisions/0002-react-i18n.rst>`_.
-Our needs included the ability to add notes for translators and to get a translated message as a plain string (as opposed to only as a React component). ``react-intl`` is in line with current industry standards in i18n and meets edX needs.
+Our needs included the ability to add notes for translators and to get a translated message as a plain string (as opposed to only as a React component). ``react-intl`` is in line with current industry standards in i18n and meets the Open edX platform's needs.
 In order to add some browser shims, the Architecture team has published a thin wrapper around ``react-intl`` in the `internationalization service <https://edx.github.io/frontend-platform/module-Internationalization.html>`_ of the `frontend-platform <https://github.com/edx/frontend-platform>`_ library.
 For consistency, use this wrapper, instead of importing ``react-intl`` directly.
 An application can only have one copy of ``react-intl`` running at a time.

 Alternatives Considered
 =======================